-Utah Texting and Driving Laws
+Utah Texting And Driving Laws

-Utah’s texting and driving law is found in Utah code section 41-6a-1716.
+According to our Utah car accident attorneys, Utah’s texting and driving law is found in Utah code section 41-6a-1716.
 The law creates harsh consequences for drivers who text and drive.
 Utah law does not allow drivers to use handheld devices, including tablets, iPads, Kindles, and cell phones.
 When someone chooses to text, they are willfully neglecting their responsibility as a driver, and they are compromising their safety and those around them.

 Utah Prohibits Use of Handheld Devices Like Phones